spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-mautrix-bridges.md

 ```

 This is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

-## Usage

-To use the bridge, you need to start a chat with `@SERVICENAMEbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).

-Send `login` to the bridge bot to get started.
-You can learn more here about authentication from the bridge's official documentation on Authentication: https://docs.mau.fi/bridges/python/SERVICENAME/authentication.html

-If you run into trouble, check the [Troubleshooting](#troubleshooting) section below.

 ## Troubleshooting